 Ujjayi, often translated as victorious breath or ocean breath, is the slow, audible nasal breathing produced by a gentle constriction at the back of the throat.
 The sound resembles distant waves or a soft whisper, and it should be loud enough for you to hear but quiet enough that no one else in the room can.

-The technique comes from the Hatha Yoga Pradipika and the Gheranda Samhita, where it is described as a warming, grounding, and concentration-building practice.
+The technique appears in the Hatha Yoga Pradipika (Svatmarama, ~15th century) and the Gheranda Samhita (~17th century), where it is described as a warming, grounding, and concentration-building practice.
 Ashtanga and Vinyasa traditions later adopted Ujjayi as the breath that accompanies every posture in a 60 to 90 minute asana practice, using the sound itself as a meditation anchor.
+The narrowing happens at the glottis — the same gentle vocal-cord adduction your throat makes when you whisper.
+It is not the soft palate, not the back of the tongue, not a forceful closure.

 This guide is for complete beginners.
 If you have never tried pranayama before, you can learn Ujjayi in a single sitting and start using it in your next yoga class the same day.